-As Reinbold says, API governance shouldn’t come in between an organization and a successful digital transformation.
-As such, governance should be able to allow people in the organization to work more efficiently and change behaviors as well.
+As Reinbold says, API governance shouldn’t come in between an organisation and a successful digital transformation.
+As such, governance should be able to allow people in the organisation to work more efficiently and change behaviours as well.

-"Your API governance needs to be as versed in how to do organizational transformation – how to do organizational behavior change – as it is with the bits and bolts of API nuance."
+"Your API governance needs to be as versed in how to do organisational transformation – how to do organisational behavior change – as it is with the bits and bolts of API nuance."

-However, behavior change isn’t as easy as it sounds.
-This poses a significant challenge for organizations attempting digital transformation as most people are resistant to change.
+However, behaviour change isn’t as easy as it sounds.
+This poses a significant challenge for organisations attempting digital transformation as most people are resistant to change.

-The first thing Reinbold advises organizations to do is to understand the landscape.
-Decision-making and incentive structures that people respond to vary per organization, and according to Reinbold, getting familiar with them is vital.
+The first thing Reinbold advises organisations to do is to understand the landscape.
+Decision-making and incentive structures that people respond to vary per organisation, and according to Reinbold, getting familiar with them is vital.

 "Before you can tell people where to go, you have to understand where you are.
 And so that's why it's so difficult for people like consultants to be plopped into a company and expect them to have success because they're coming in with their own experiences, their own assumptions.
 And they may not understand the lay of the land."

-Reinbold says that the most successful governance programs he had encountered were led by people who understood the "human" elements of the organization.
+Reinbold says that the most successful governance programs he had encountered were led by people who understood the "human" elements of the organisation.

-The second thing an organization must do is to build positive momentum by shrinking the changes needed to be accomplished.
+The second thing an organisation must do is to build positive momentum by shrinking the changes needed to be accomplished.

 Based on his experiences, Reinbold warns that extreme initiatives of trying to accomplish bigger changes are absolutely proportional to the pushback that could come with it.
 "It might be necessary, but in order to get traction, you have to build positive momentum.
 And the easiest way to do that is to shrink the change being asked for," he says.

-Reinbold suggests that organizations start with the "uncontroversial stuff" and work their way up towards the bigger, more difficult things along the way.
+Reinbold suggests that organisations start with the "uncontroversial stuff" and work their way up towards the bigger, more difficult things along the way.

 "Once you get that decided, you will better be able to take on the bigger rocks, the harder things.
 If you start with those hard things while you're still trying to figure out what the relationships are and how to work with the people, it's not going to be pretty."